 L-ornithine can also help to counter natural fatigue through its ability to keep your energy levels balanced while helping you to get a better night’s sleep.

 Dosage of L-Ornithine

 We recommend that L Ornithine supplementation (as hydrochloride), or L Ornithine HCL, is added to liquid or as part of a blend at 1.5g per serving to be used 1-3 times daily.

 Another version, L Ornithine Alpha Ketoglutarate (OAKG), which is a salt formed of two molecules of the non-protein amino acid, L-ornithine, and dicarboxylic acid, alpha-ketoglutarate, may be taken in daily doses of 3mg.

 What Are The Side Effects of L-Ornithine?

-There is not enough research on the side effects of L-ornithine to give a clear insight to any potential side effects, but instances of gastric discomfort, restlessness, insomnia and diarrhoea have been reported above dosages of 10mg.
+There is not enough research on the side effects of L-ornithine to give a clear insight to any potential side effects, but instances of gastric discomfort, restlessness, and diarrhoea have been reported above dosages of 10mg.
 Pregnant women and children are advised to avoid supplementation.

 Take Home Message